Biological and Physical Sciences Programs

 The chemistry program is designed to be flexible enough to meet individual interests of students and comprehensive enough to be competitive nationally.
 A chemistry major can expect to find employment in private, state, or federal laboratories ranging from research and development to quality control.
 Course selection and/or selection of a minor can open additional choices in other fields such as biology, geology, business, or health sciences.
 Graduate education is encouraged as an avenue to expand career opportunities.

-Earth Science programs available at MSU Billings includes (1) the earth science minor with an emphasis in Geology and (2) the earth science teaching minor covering a broader field of the earth sciences.
-Students completing minors in these areas may find employment in the geological area and in teaching of earth science.
+Earth Science programs available at MSU Billings includes the earth science minor with an emphasis in Geology.
+Students completing minors in these areas may find employment in the geological area.